RxLaboratory/Duik/src-docs/docs/guide/bones/autorig/wing.md

 The *Settings* section is to be used only during the rigging process and should not be changed afterwards (read above).

 !!! note
-    Duik Wing rigs can be used for all view axis, whether the character is viewed from the top, the face or the side.
+    Duik Wing rigs can be used for all view axis, the character being viewed either from the top, the face or the side.

 [^1]: *cf.* [*Constraints / Transform constraints*](../../constraints/transform.md).